LeDragoX/apps-settings/settings/README.md

 4. Now align the counters, press **Ctrl + S** and exit.
 5. To align to the center, change the relative position on RTSS as **X: 200** for 1080p, adjust accordingly to your resolution.

+## Streamer.bot

+This is kinda linked to the OBS, but has no direct integration to it, check [this file for more info](./OBS%20Studio/workflow-single-screen.md)

 ## VS Code

 Not recommended for use, this is more a public backup than anything else.